 Note: To change the caption size, style and colour, go to caption preferences.

 Battery use and other notes

-When media is playing, Live Caption uses more battery.
-Live Caption automatically turns off in battery saver mode.
+Live Caption uses more battery during calls or when media is playing.
+Live Caption automatically turns off in Battery Saver mode.

 Other notes about Live Caption:

 - Captions are currently available for English only.